malpasocodes/ep_sim/README.md

 ## Phase 7 Progress
 - Replaced the placeholder `app.py` with a working Streamlit UI that wires together the state/CZ generator, program simulation, evaluation logic, and Plotly visuals.
 Sidebar controls expose state filter, horizon, inequality slider, programs-per-CZ, and random seed.
 - Cached heavy computations via `st.cache_data` to keep interactions fast; added a raw data preview to help validate results.
 When a single state is selected, the UI calls out how many CZs were synthesized based on the mapping.
+- Implemented the interpretability suite from `Additional_Visualizations_Spec.md`: a summary card, CZ earnings histogram with statewide benchmark, enriched narrative, and example program trajectories that highlight early vs later horizons.

 ## Phase 8 Progress
 - Added `watchdog` to enable Streamlit's file watcher and ran performance profiling (6,120 programs evaluated in ~11 ms, 8,160 programs in ~10.8 ms) showing well under the 1s requirement.